 Removal to Wentworth Place

 Brown, as has been said already, had build, and lived in, one part - the smaller eastern part - of the block of two semi-detached houses near the bottom of John Street, Hampstead, to which Dilke, who built and occupied the other part, had given the name of Wentworth Place.
 The accommodation in Brown's quarters included a front and back sitting-room on the ground foor, with a front and back bedroom over them.
 The arrangement with Keats was that he should share household expenses, occupying the front sitting-room for the sake of quiet at his work.
 As soon, relates Brown, as the consolations of nature and friendship had in some measure alleviated his grief, Keats became gradually once more absorbed in poetry: his special task being Hyperion , at which he had already begun to work before his brother died.
-But not wholly absorbed; for there was beginning to wind itself about his heart a new spell more powerful than that of poetry itself.

 It was at this time that the flame caught him, which he had always presciently sought to avoid, 'lest it should burn him up.'
 With his quick self-knowledge he had early realised, not to his satisfaction, his own peculiar mode of feeling towards womankind.
 Chivalrously and tremulously devoted to his mind's ideal of the sex, he found himself only too critical of the real women that he met, and too ready to perceive or suspect faults in them.
 Conscious at the same time of the fire of sense and blood within him, he had thought himself partly fortunate in being saved from the entanglements of passion by his sense of this difference between the reality and his ideal.
 The set of three sonnets in his first volume, beginning 'Woman, when I beheld thee flippant, vain,' had given expression half gracefully, half awkwardly, to this state of mind.
 Its persistency is affirmed in his letters.